-Update: As of Tableau version 2018.3, there is a dashboard action that provides an easier way to add a button to a dashboard when linking to other dashboards within a workbook.
+Update: As of Tableau version 2018.3, there is a dashboard object that provides an easier way to add a button to a dashboard when linking to other dashboards within a workbook.
 If your company has not upgraded or you are wanting to link a button to the web, feel free to keep reading.
-If you are using version 2018.3 or later, you may prefer to view the full-length video preview of An Introduction to Tableau Dashboard Actions at Playfair Data TV.
+If you are using version 2018.3 or later, you may prefer to view Making Your First Tableau Dashboard (Part 1) at Playfair Data TV.

 I’ve shared before that the reason I hitched my wagon to Tableau is the software’s flexibility.
 There simply is no other data visualization tool on the market today that allows me to create practically any visual or user experience I can imagine.
 Tableau is so flexible, in fact, that you can create web pages – and arguably websites – all within the authoring and dashboarding interfaces.